entando/entando-docs/vuepress/docs/v6.3.2/docs/reference/local-tips-and-tricks.md

 ### Entando in Kubernetes
 **Q: How can I install a new copy of Entando into an existing VM?**

 **A:** By default, the quickstart installation deploys Kubernetes resources into a dedicated namespace called `entando`.
-If you want to remove all of the resources in `entando` you can simply delete the namespace with `sudo kubectl delete namespace entando`.
+If you want to remove all of the resources in `entando`, you can simply delete the namespace with `sudo kubectl delete namespace entando`.
 You can then re-create the namespace and re-install the resources by applying the Helm template for your environment.
 Alternatively, you can achieve this with `ent quickstart --vm-reuse=true`, but you'll need to set other `ent quickstart` options, so check the `ent` help.

 **Q: How can I shell into a running pod or view its logs?**

-**A:** You can use the standard Kubernetes commands, e.g. `sudo kubectl exec -it <POD-NAME> -c <CONTAINER-NAME -- bash` or `sudo kubectl logs <POD-NAME> <CONTAINER-NAME>`
+**A:** You can use the standard Kubernetes commands, e.g. `sudo kubectl exec -it <POD-NAME> -c <CONTAINER-NAME -- bash` or `sudo kubectl logs <POD-NAME> <CONTAINER-NAME>`.

 **Q: What do I do if Entando doesn't fully initialize?**